What is Psychotherapy?

 Your attitude towards your therapy and your willingness to be open with your therapist are most important in determining the outcome.
 A willingness to work at therapy and a commitment to the therapeutic process for a period of time will greatly increase the likelihood of success in achieving the designated goals.

 The personal approach, style and philosophy of your therapist is important.
-Rose Schnabel’s approach to therapy is summarized in the “Our Approach” section.
+Dr. Rose D’Elia Schnabel’s approach to therapy is summarized in the “Our Approach” section.

 Therapy sometimes requires the sharing of highly personal, painful, or embarrassing information with the therapist.
 Discussions of a very personal nature usually involve some anxiety in the beginning.
-Once a client understands the professional confidentiality and nonjudgmental attitude offered by Rose Schnabel, fears along these lines are usually resolved.
+Once a client understands the professional confidentiality and nonjudgmental attitude offered by Dr. Rose D’Elia Schnabel, concerns along these lines are usually resolved.
 In fact, one of the main goals of strict confidentiality is to create an environment in which the client feels totally free to discuss any event, behavior, emotion, opinion, etc., that they are experiencing or have experienced in the past.
-With the more objective self-observation that occurs during the therapeutic process, Rose’s clients gain more control over their thoughts, feelings, and behavior through increased self-awareness and self-acceptance.
+With the more objective self-observation that occurs during the therapeutic process, Dr. Rose D’Elia Schnabel’s clients gain more control over their thoughts, feelings, and behavior through increased self-awareness and self-acceptance.

 When Should You Seek Therapy?